arlette-del/Landmark-detection-for-mosquito-wings/README.md

 - **Wing images:** High-resolution images of mosquito wings from various species.
 - **Normalized landmark coordinates:** Annotated landmarks corresponding to each wing image, used for training and evaluation.

-Full datasets are hosted on Zenodo (LINK).
+The datasets are stored on a private Google Drive and are **not publicly accessible**.
+They were provided exclusively for this bachelor thesis.

 ## Installation and Setup
 This Repository contains all scripts for Preprocessing, Training and Evaluation.